 By developing a comprehensive forest management plan, Timber Works will not only help you generate a financial return from the harvesting of your standing timber, but we will ensure that your woods will be healthier, better-stocked and more capable of additional financial returns in the future.

 Through properly executing a forest management plan you will be moving your woods towards stocks of high quality trees, faster growing trees and some mast and den trees for wildlife.
-Proper harvesting also spaces trees in such a way as to maximize their growth potential.
+Proper harvesting also spaces trees seed in such a way as to maximize their growth potential.

 Genetic Culling of Poor Quality Trees